 In addition, students look at the LNAT (National Admissions Test for Law), which is used by many universities to assess applicants.
 Students are introduced to the most important skills necessary to tackle the essay section of the test.
 They also look at the types of multiple choice questions asked on the exam, and get a chance to answer them under timed conditions.

-A particular highlight for our students is witnessing a criminal trial in London to experience advocacy first-hand and to gain a sense of what it is like to speak in court.
+A particular highlight for our students is witnessing a criminal trial to experience advocacy first-hand and to gain a sense of what it is like to speak in court.
 Students will also get a chance to work in groups on a moot, which is an oral presentation of a legal argument against an opponent in the presence of a judge.
 Students will be given a set of facts, and research and prepare an argument on behalf of their (fictional) clients.
 Through the exercise students will practise their speech-writing and advocacy skills.
 The programme ends with a mock trial in which all students will play different roles.

 By the end of the course students will have gained an insight into what constitutes a strong application to study law at a UK university, developed and practised their critical thinking and logical reasoning skills, and improved their interview technique and grown in confidence in their presentation skills.